Introducing Java Add-in Extensibility

-UFT One Java Add-in Extensibility enables you to provide high-level support for third-party and custom Java controls that are not supported out-of-the-box by the UFT One Java Add-in.
+Java Add-in Extensibility enables you to provide high-level support for third-party and custom Java controls that are not supported out-of-the-box by the OpenText Functional Testing Java Add-in.

-The UFT One Java Add-in provides built-in support for a number of commonly used Java objects.
-You use UFT One Java Add-in Extensibility to extend that support and enable UFT One to recognize additional Java controls.
-You can also use Java Add-in Extensibility to teach UFT One to recognize a group of controls as one object.
-For example, if a search button and an edit box comprise a search box, and you want UFT One to see them as one functional unit.
+The OpenText Functional Testing Java Add-in provides built-in support for a number of commonly used Java objects.
+You use Java Add-in Extensibility to extend that support and enable recognition of additional Java controls.
+You can also use Java Add-in Extensibility to support recognizing a group of controls as one object.
+For example, if a search button and an edit box comprise a search box, and you want then to be seen as one functional unit.

-When UFT One learns an object in the application, it recognizes the control as belonging to a specific test object class.
-This determines the identification properties and test object methods of the test object that represents the application's object in UFT One.
+When an object in the application is learned, it is recognized as belonging to a specific test object class.
+This determines the identification properties and test object methods of the test object that represents the application's object.

-UFT One can learn Java controls that are not supported out-of-the-box by the Java Add-in without using Extensibility.
-However, when UFT One learns a Java control that is not supported, it recognizes the control as a generic Java test object.
+Java controls that are not supported out-of-the-box by the Java Add-in can be learned without using Extensibility.
+However, when unsupported Java control are learned, they are recognized as generic Java test objects.
 This type of Java test object might not have certain characteristics that are specific to the Java control.
 Therefore, when you try to create test steps with this test object, the available identification properties and test object methods might not be sufficient.

-For example, consider a custom control that is a special type of button that UFT One recognizes as a plain JavaObject.
+For example, consider a custom control that is a special type of button that is recognized as a plain JavaObject.
 JavaObject test objects do not support simple Click operations.
 The JavaObject.Click method requires the coordinates of the click as arguments.
 To create a test step that clicks this custom control, you would have to calculate the button's location and provide the coordinates for the click.

 Alternatively, consider a search box where pressing the search button searches for a string entered in the adjacent edit box.
 You would want to replace the button's Click operation with a more functional Search operation that uses text from another control.

-By creating support for a Java control using Java Add-in Extensibility, you can direct UFT One to recognize the control or group of controls as belonging to a specific test object class, and you can specify the behavior of the test object.
-You can also extend the list of available test object classes that UFT One is able to recognize.
+By creating support for a Java control using Java Add-in Extensibility, you can specify that a control or group of controls be recognized as belonging to a specific test object class, and you can specify the behavior of the test object.
+You can also extend the list of available test object classes that can be recognized.
 This enables you to create tests that fully support the specific behavior of your custom Java controls.

 Identifying the Building Blocks of Java Add-in Extensibility

-In UFT One, every object in an application is represented by a test object of a specific test object class.
+In OpenText Functional Testing, every object in an application is represented by a test object of a specific test object class.
 The Java Add-in maps each supported class to a specific test object class.
-UFT One determines which test object class to use according to this mapping.
+This mapping is used to determine which test object class to use for each object in the application.

-When UFT One learns a control of a Java class that is not yet supported (a custom class), it selects the test object class to represent the control based on the class inheritance hierarchy.
-UFT One searches for the closest ancestor of the class that is supported, and uses the test object class mapped to this class.
-For example, if the custom class extends java.awt.Applet, UFT One recognizes the control as a JavaApplet test object.
-If the custom class extends the java.awt.Canvas, UFT One recognizes the control as a JavaObject test object.
+When a control of an unsupported Java class (a custom class) is learned, the test object class used to represent the control is selected based on the class inheritance hierarchy.
+The closest supported ancestor of the class is located, and the test object class mapped to this class is used.
+For example, if the custom class extends java.awt.Applet, the control is recognized as a JavaApplet test object.
+If the custom class extends the java.awt.Canvas, the control is recognized as a JavaObject test object.

-The icon that is used to represent this type of object in UFT One, for example in the Keyword View and Object Repository, is also determined by the test object class.
+The icon that is used to represent this type of object, for example in the Keyword View and Object Repository, is also determined by the test object class.

-When UFT One learns an object, it uses data from the object to generate a name for the test object.
+When an object is learned, data from the object is used to generate a name for the test object.
 A descriptive test object name enables you distinguish between test objects of the same class and makes it easier to identify them in your object repository and in tests.

-When UFT One learns a control of a Java class that is not yet supported and therefore uses a test object class mapped to one of its ancestors, the test object name is based on the rules defined for that test object class.
+When a control of an unsupported Java class is learned, and a test object class mapped to one of its ancestors is used, the test object name is based on the rules defined for that test object class.
 In many cases, this is not the ideal name for the custom control.

 The test object class that is mapped to the Java class determines the list of identification properties for a test object.
 It also determines which of these identification properties are used to uniquely identify the object, which identification properties are available for checkpoints (in the Checkpoint Properties dialog box), and which are selected by default for checkpoints.
 However, the actual values of the identification properties are derived from the definition of the custom class.
 Therefore, several custom classes that are mapped to the same test object may have different definitions for the same identification property.